matthewschacherbauer/VMware-Log-Insight-Content-Packs/README.md

 ### Microsoft AD Domain Services

 Provides supplemental dashboards for the official Active Directory content pack.
-The official content pack must be installed and agent groups properly configured to capture the required events.
 LDAP Signing and NTLM Auditing require additional configuration on Domain Controllers, as these events do not generate under default configurations.

 These dashboards allow an administrator to specifically target activities like:
 * LDAP Signing and Channel Binding Compliance